-Amy is the sewing blogger and pattern designer behind Cloth Habit, with a particular passion for all things lingerie and lace.
-She started sewing as a pre-teen and has always had a penchant for diving head first into complex sewing projects, like tackling a Vogue Designer tuxedo suit in high school (which she wore proudly, despite its horrific crotch fit).
+Amy is the sewing blogger and pattern designer behind Cloth Habit, with a particular passion for lingerie and lace.
+She started sewing as a young girl and has always had a penchant for diving head first into complex sewing projects, like tackling a Vogue Designer tuxedo suit in college (which she wore proudly, despite its horrific crotch fit).
 Since then she has been a lifelong student of patternmaking and fitting.

 In 2014 she turned her love of lingerie design and teaching other makers into a part time business at Cloth Habit.
 Amy’s patterns are highly instructional, offering up-to-date techniques based on current ready to wear construction for a professional finish, and including tips on working with stretch fabrics and lingerie knits.